ayushiiagarwal/BridgeLabz-Training/README.md

   - Creating, accessing and modifying an array
   - 1D Array, 2D Array

-- Solved Array based problems like
+- Solved Array based problems:
   - Reverse the elements of an Array
   - Store the factors of a number in an Array
   - Store the digits of a number in an Array

 👉🏻 [All Questions](https://github.com/ayushiiagarwal/BridgeLabz-Training/tree/core-java-practice/core-java-practice/gcr-codebase/arrays)

-- Solved Scenario Based Questions
+- Solved Scenario Based Questions:
   - The Coffee Counter Chronicles
   - Maya's BMI Fitness Tracker